omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## oracle
 To feed the real time external price for trading.
-To be done.
+Although trackers give a price for a swap, obd should validate it from at least one oracle before the moment of executing this swap.
+If the price is below the expectation of the order signed, obd should reject the swap.

-## Differences from onchain AMM Swaps
+## differences from onchain AMM Swaps

-1. Price is from trackers who maintains statistics of global liquidity, but to avoid price manipulation, obd node should verify price from external oracles.
+1. Price is from trackers who maintains statistics of global liquidity, but to avoid price manipulation, obd node should verify price from external oracles when trading tokens.

 2. Trackers maintain the globle prices for all token pairs, but they have no permission to execute any swap.
 Lightning network has not global contract that executes transactions.
 Every obd node should check the incoming order to avoid price manipulation.
 Obd don’t have to trust any tracker.